DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.units.getReadableName(unit or historical_figure)``

-  Returns a string that includes the language name of the unit (if any), the race of the unit (if different from fort), whether it is trained for war or hunting, any syndrome-given descriptions (such as "necromancer"), the training level (if tame), and profession or noble role.
+  Returns a string that includes the native and english language name of the unit (if any), the race of the unit (if different from fort), whether it is trained for war or hunting, any syndrome-given descriptions (such as "necromancer"), the training level (if tame), and profession or noble role.
   If a ``historical_figure`` is passed instead of a unit, some information (e.g., agitation status) is not available, and the profession may be different (e.g., "Monk") from what is displayed in fort mode.